reduxjs/reselect/README.md

 ### Sharing Selectors Across Multiple Components

-| The following will only work in React Redux v4.3.0 and greater
+| The following will only work with React Redux v4.3.0 and greater

 In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs to have its own individual copy of the selector.

-The first step is to change `getVisibleTodos` from being a selector into a function that *creates* a selector:
+Firstly, we need a function that creates new instances of the `getVisibleTodos` selector:

 #### `selectors/todoSelectors.js`